martinmtt0902/generalized-pcr-stock-model/README.md

 This repository contains a financial modelling project that applies a Generalized Principal Component Regression (GPCR) framework to forecast intrinsic stock prices and study overpricing/underpricing patterns in Hong Kong stock data.

-The group project was completed as part of the course “RMSC4002 – Financial Data Analytics with Machine Learning” (Fall 2020) at The Chinese University of Hong Kong.
+The group project was completed as part of the course “RMSC4002 – Financial Data Analytics with Machine Learning” at The Chinese University of Hong Kong.

+## 📅 Project Information
+- Completion date: December 2020
+- Languages: R

 ------------------------------------------------------------
 PROJECT OVERVIEW